wombleton/gitlaw-nz/acts/C/Civil Aviation Act 1990.md

     *   (b) subsection (1)(b) is liable on conviction to a fine not exceeding $3,000\.

-    (3) For the purposes of this section, a person is _intoxicated_ if the pilot-in-command (or senior flight attendant authorised by the pilot-in-command for this purpose) has reasonable grounds to believe that the person is under the influence of an intoxicating liquor, or substance to such an extent as to---
+    (3) For the purposes of this section, a person is _intoxicated_ if the pilot-in-command (or senior flight attendant authorised by the pilot-in-command for this purpose) has reasonable grounds to believe that the person is under the influence of alcohol (within the meaning of [section 5(1)][505] of the Sale and Supply of Alcohol Act 2012) or an intoxicating substance to such an extent as to---

     *   (a) be incapable of properly looking after himself or herself; or